 The Digital and Population Data Services Agency's liability related to the provision of certificate services is determined under the valid cooperation agreements and pursuant to the provisions in the Tort Liability Act (412/1974).
-In addition, the requirements laid down in the Act on Strong Electronic Identification and Trust Services (617/2009) apply to the Digital and Population Data Services Agency.

 The Digital and Population Data Services Agency ensures that the service certificate will be available from the time it is handed over for its entire period of validity, unless it has been reported to the revocation list.